Mentors-Outreach/mentors-outreach/about.md

 ## Careers

 **We have lots of open positions**.
 We are always looking for motivated and collaborative people from around the world who share our *passions and values*.
 Think you have what it takes?
 Join Us.

-Our team understands that life is a marathon, and it's super important to make sure you take care of YOU and your needs.
-This is why we try to remind our users to take time off, reward themselves after a job well done, and put down the phone every once in a while when there's nowhere you have to be, or nothing you need to do.